ericburger/crossbardocs/pages/docs/administration/auth/TLS-Client-Certificate-Authentication.md

 # TLS Client Certificate authentication

-WAMP transports running over TLS can make us of TLS transport-level authentication.
+WAMP transports running over TLS can make use of TLS transport-level authentication.

 This authentication takes place *after* the completion of the TLS handshake.